Midwest College of Oriental Medicine-Skokie — Admission Snapshot 2026

 At Midwest College of Oriental Medicine-Skokie, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Midwest College of Oriental Medicine-Skokie as your choice in the form.

-How much a Midwest College of Oriental Medicine-Skokie Graduate make?
+How much does a Midwest College of Oriental Medicine-Skokie Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 44136.
-An average Midwest College of Oriental Medicine-Skokie graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $44,136.
+An average Midwest College of Oriental Medicine-Skokie graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Masters Degree Programs